≤11 ribs is associated with a number of congenital abnormalities and skeletal dysplasias, including:

-Congenital high airways obstruction syndrome (CHAOS) refers a rare, often lethal, congenital laryngotracheal condition and is primarily characterised by obstruction to the fetal upper airway.
+Congenital high airway obstruction syndrome or sequence (CHAOS) refers to a rare, often lethal, congenital laryngotracheal condition and is primarily characterized by obstruction to the fetal upper airway.

 CHAOS can be of three possible types 2:

 complete laryngeal atresia without an...

-Cowden syndrome, also known as multiple hamartoma syndrome, is characterised by multiple hamartomas throughout the body and increased risk of several cancers.
+Cowden syndrome, also known as multiple hamartoma syndrome, is characterized by multiple hamartomas throughout the body and increased risk of several cancers.

-Type 2 segmental Cowden syndrome is the association of Cowden syndrome with a Cowden naevus, when it is considered a type o...
+Type 2 segmental Cowden syndrome is the association of Cowden syndrome with a Cowden nevus when it is considered a type of ...

-Crouzon syndrome is rare disorder characterised by premature craniosynostoses.
+Crouzon syndrome is rare disorder characterized by premature craniosynostoses.

 abnormal calvarial shape: in severe case can give a "cloverleaf skull"

-shallow orbits with exopthalmos
+shallow orbits with exophthalmos

 mid facial hypoplasia

 It carries an autosomal dominant...

-Dravet syndrome (DS), previously known as severe myoclonic epilepsy of infancy (SMEI), is a rare form of epilepsy usually presenting in the first 1-2 years of life.
+Dravet syndrome, previously known as severe myoclonic epilepsy of infancy (SMEI), is a rare form of epilepsy usually presenting in the first 1-2 years of life.

-Patients usually present in first six months to one year of life with tonic-clonic seizures in a fe...
+The typical presentation occurs during the first six months to one year of life as tonic-clonic seizures in a fe...

 Duane radial ray syndrome (DRRS) (also known as the Okihiro syndrome) is a rare an autosomal dominant condition characterized by radial ray defects and a Duane anomaly (a form of strabismus with horizontal gaze palsy).

-Dysplasia epiphysealis hemimelica (DEH), also known as Trevor disease, is an extremely rare, non-hereditary disease that is characterised by osteochondromas arising from the epiphyses.
+Dysplasia epiphysealis hemimelica (DEH), also known as Trevor disease, is an extremely rare, non-hereditary disease that is characterized by osteochondromas arising from the epiphyses.

 The incidence is estimated at ~1:1,000,000 3.
-There is a recognised male predilection (M:F = 3:1...
+There is a recognized male predilection (M:F = 3:1...

 Ectrodactyly-ectrodermal dysplasia-clefting (EEC) syndrome is a rare genetic syndrome that has high clinical variability but typically comprises of the triad of